rht-labs/tech-exercise/docs/1-the-manual-menace/4-extend-uj.md

     echo https://$(oc get route argocd-server --template='{{ .spec.host }}'/api/webhook  -n ${TEAM_NAME}-ci-cd)
     ```

 2. Go to `tech-exercise` git repository on GitLab.
-From the left panel, go to `Settings > Integrations` and add the URL you just copied from your terminal to enable the WebHook.
+From the left panel, go to `Settings > Webhooks`.
+Then, click on "Add new webhook" button and add the URL you just copied from your terminal to enable the WebHook.
 Now, whenever a change is made in Git, ArgoCD will instantly reconcile and apply the differences between the current state in the cluster and the desired state in git 🪄.
-Click `Add webhook`.
+Click `Add new webhook`.

     ![gitlab-argocd-webhook](images/gitlab-argocd-webhook.png)